Carol Thatcher: Journalism career

 Her first book, Diary of an Election: with Margaret Thatcher on the campaign trail, was published in 1983.
 Her second book, a collaboration with tennis player Chris Evert Lloyd called Lloyd on Lloyd, was released three years later.
 It became Thatcher's first best-seller.

 Later publications included a 1996 best-selling biography of her father, Below the Parapet.
 In 2003, Thatcher produced a Channel 4 documentary about him called Married to Maggie.
 Thatcher captured the only public interview Denis Thatcher ever gave; he died shortly after its release.
 Thatcher's freelance career has included contributing articles to magazines and papers as well as television work.

 Reality shows

 I'm a Celebrity...Get Me Out of Here!

-In November 2005 Thatcher was selected to appear with a number of fellow celebrities on the ITV television show I'm a Celebrity...Get Me Out of Here!
-The format of the show meant that she would be forced to spend at least a week in the Australian rainforest with a minimal supply of food in basic living conditions.
+In November 2005 Thatcher appeared with a number of fellow celebrities on the ITV television show I'm a Celebrity...Get Me Out of Here!
+The format of the show meant that she would spend at least a week in the Australian rainforest with a minimal supply of food in basic living conditions.

-She had to undergo one of the more infamous "Bushtucker Trials" during her stay in the jungle – which saw her eat jungle bugs and kangaroo testicles as a challenge to earn food for her fellow celebrities.
 Ultimately, she emerged as the fifth series winner and second 'Queen of the Jungle'.